rhyslwells/Data-Archive/content/standardised/Imbalanced Datasets.md

 ### Algorithm-Level Approaches

 - [[Cost-Sensitive Analysis]] / Cost-Sensitive Learning: Modify the learning algorithm to give more importance to the minority class.
 This can be done by assigning higher misclassification costs to the minority class during training.1.
 You have a perfectly balanced dataset but still experience poor classification accuracy.
 Why might the class separability be the issue?
-- Ensemble Methods: [[Bagging]] and Boosting: Use ensemble techniques like [[Random Forests]] or AdaBoost, which can be adapted to handle class imbalance by adjusting the sample weights or using balanced bootstrap samples.
+- Ensemble Methods: [[Bagging]] and Boosting: Use ensemble techniques like [[Random Forest]] or AdaBoost, which can be adapted to handle class imbalance by adjusting the sample weights or using balanced bootstrap samples.

 ### Evaluation Metrics & Others